leestott/ResponsibleAI/README.md

 - azureml-contrib-fairness
 - azureml-datadrift

-### Installation

-Use the following to install the libraries pip --disable-pip-version-check --no-cache-dir install pylint

-Or inline within a Juputer Notebook use
-!pip install numpy

-You can now execute the notebooks successfully.

-## Jupyter Notebooks

-In this project we have inside src folder many directories with jupyter notebook that you have to execute to obtain and complete the objective of this repository.
-The folder src have:

-1. **automated-ml:** automated-ml.ipynb and environment.yml
-2. **dataset-generator:** dataset-generator.ipynb and environment.yml
-3. **detect-fairness:** fairlearn.ipynb and environment.yml
-4. **differential-privacy:** differential-privacy.ipynb and environment.yml
-5. **mlops pipelines:**
-   1. explain_automl_model_local.ipynb
-   2. mlops-publish-pipeline.ipynb
-   3. mlops-submit-pipeline.ipynb
-   4. environment.yml
-6. **monitoring:** datadrift-pipeline.ipynb and environment.yml
-7. **preprocessing:** exploratory_data_analysis.ipynb and environment.yml

-Our recommendation is to use dedicated Conda environments for each of the Notebooks due to library and version dependencies if you are running this on a local machine non devcontainer you will need to create the conda enviroments via using conda navigator or execute the following commands before do anything inside these notebooks.

 ## Using Conda for Environments

-### Add new kernels

 The Notebook will automatically find all Jupyter kernels installed on the connected compute instance.
 To add a kernel to the compute instance:

 Select Open terminal in the Notebook toolbar.

 Use the terminal window to create a new environment.
-For example, the code below creates newenv:

-conda create --name newenv
-Activate the environment.
-For example, after creating newenv:
+For example, the code below creates newenv: `conda create --name newenv` Activate the environment.
+For example, after creating newenv: `conda activate newenv`

-conda activate newenv
+### Adding New Kernels (Optional)

-Install pip and ipykernel package to the new environment and create a kernel for that conda env
+**Install pip and ipykernel package to the new environment and create a kernel for that conda env** `conda install pip`

-conda install pip
-conda install ipykernel
+`conda install ipykernel`
-python -m ipykernel install --user --name newenv --display-name "Python (newenv)"
+`python -m ipykernel install --user --name newenv --display-name "Python (newenv)"`

 Any of the available Jupyter Kernels can be installed. https://github.com/jupyter/jupyter/wiki/Jupyter-kernels

 - **Conda commands to create local env by environment.yml:** `conda env create -f environment.yml`
 - **Set conda env into jupyter notebook:** `python -m ipykernel install --user --name <environment_name> --display-name "Python (<environment_name>)"`

+### Installation of Python Libraries (Optional)

+**Use the following to install the libraries:** `pip --disable-pip-version-check --no-cache-dir install pylint`

+**Or inline within a Juputer Notebook use:** `!pip install numpy`

+You can now execute the notebooks successfully.

-### Virtual environments to execute Azure Machine Learning notebooks using Visual Studio Codespaces.
+### Virtual environments to execute Azure Machine Learning notebooks using Visual Studio Codespaces.(Optional)

 This repository contains a labs to help you get started with Creating and deploying Azure machine learning module.

 [![Open in Visual Studio Online](https://img.shields.io/endpoint?style=social&url=https%3A%2F%2Faka.ms%2Fvso-badge)](https://online.visualstudio.com/environments/new?name=ResponsibleAI&repo=leestott/ResponsibleAI)

-## Manually creating a VS Online Container
+## Manually creating a VS Online Container (Optional)

 To complete the labs, you'll need the following: